Welcome

 What kind of therapist am I?

 I will meet you with compassion and curiosity to support you to share whatever you wish to bring.
-Once we build our relationship I can offer ideas, perspective, exercises, or challenges to help integrate the work into your daily life.
+I promise to hold whatever you bring with care.
+As our relationship deepens I can offer ideas, perspective, exercises, or challenges to help integrate your work into your daily life.

-I want to make sure you get the most out of your time with me, and part of my process includes understanding how you would like to work.
+Importantly, I want to ensure you get the most out of your time with me, so we will need to figure that out together too.

 I am a humanistic counsellor; this is a style of therapy I’m trained in.

-Essentially this means I believe you are the expert on you, and my job is not to lead you but to work with and support you towards your goals.
-You may see this as a relationship where I am like a guide, I can help nudge your boat down the river, rather than take the wheel.
-This approach supports autonomy outside of our time together.
+Essentially this means I believe you are the expert on you, and my job is not to lead you but to work alongside you and support you towards your goals.
+You may see this as a relationship where I am like a guide, I can help nudge your boat down the river or help carry a heavy load, maybe even change it’s weight.

-I work from a holistic perspective, meaning I believe you are more than the sum of any one of your parts, I believe no one thing can define you completely.
-I use movement and body language to help you understand your body and the mind body connection.
-Talking is useful, but it cannot solve everything.
+My humanistic approach takes a holistic perspective, meaning I believe you are more than the sum of any one of your parts, I believe no one thing can define you completely.
+We will connect the work to your body, mind, emotions, relationships, behaviours, and life.
+Talking is useful, but it cannot solve everything, so we have to find out how your issues impact you holistically.

-I am equally influenced by Jung, and Jungian-influenced Shadow work.
+I am also influenced by Jung, and Jungian-influenced Shadow work.
 ‘Shadow’ meaning the parts of ourselves we may repress or deny that show up and can drive our lives whether we want them to or not.
 This can lead to patterns of behaviour.
-There are ways we can work together to notice the unknown behaviours (shadows) that drive you to continue historic patterns.
+We can work together to notice the ‘difficult to see’ behaviours (shadows) that drive you to repeat historic patterns, and how to change these.

 Common Questions